benjamin-tessem/startup/README.md

 ### CSS Deliverables

+For this deliverable I styled my application with CSS

 - [x] Styled Header, footer and main content - The header, footer, and main content are all styled with CSS
 - [x] Navigation Elements - The navigation elements are styled with CSS, and change color when hovered over, as well as when the selected page is active
 - [x] Responsive Design - The application is responsive and works on mobile and desktop.
 The navbar collapses into a hamburger menu on mobile, and the content is responsive to different screen sizes